bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 ## Headless Browser Testing with Cypress

-You can install Cypress using a (bundled configuration)[/docs/bundled-configurations].
+You can install Cypress using a [bundled configuration](/docs/bundled-configurations).
 Just run:

 ```sh
 bundle exec bridgetown configure cypress